nsipplswezey/nodal/new_docs/docs/tutorial.md

 $ nodal db:rollback
 ```

-This roll's our database back to a prior migration
+This rolls our database back to a prior migration

 Migrating will roll our database forward again: